2020 New Mexico Senate election: District 14

+Incumbent Democrat Michael Padilla has represented the 14th district since 2013.

 District 15

+Incumbent Democrat Daniel Ivey-Soto has represented the 15th district since 2013.

 District 16

-Incumbent senator and former congressional candidate Antoinette Sedillo Lopez was appointed to the Senate in January 2019 after Democrat Cisco McSorley was named head of the Probation and Parole Division of the New Mexico Corrections Department.
+Incumbent Democrat and former congressional candidate Antoinette Sedillo Lopez has represented the 16th district since her appointment on January 14, 2019, after Democrat Cisco McSorley was named head of the Probation and Parole Division of the New Mexico Corrections Department.

 District 17

+Incumbent Democrat Mimi Stewart has represented the 17th district since 2015.